njadid/asynch_py/docs/getting_started.rst

 .. code-block:: sh

-  mpirun -np 2 <ASYNCH directory>/ASYNCH Global190 gbl
+  mpirun -np 2 <ASYNCH directory>/asynch test.gbl

 or modify ``test.sh`` to use more processes.
 This can be done by modifying the environment